cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 ### **Stack Deployment**

 If you want to spin up this agent as part of a stack, do the following:
-1) Build the (production) image via `docker-compose build`.
-Do not start the container.
-(To deploy the debug version, use `docker-compose -f docker-compose.debug.yml build` instead.)
+1) Build the (production) image using the commands provided above (do not spin up the image)
 2) Copy the `forecasting-agent.json` file from the [stack-manager-input-config] folder into the `inputs/config` folder of the stack manager, adjusting the absolute path of the bind mount as required.
 3) Start the stack manager as usual (i.e. `bash ./stack.sh start <STACK_NAME>`).
 This should start the container.
 Please use a bash terminal to avoid potential issues with inconsistent path separators.